kuyio/bloak/README.md

 # Bloak

 Bloak is a Ruby on Rails engine to provide the functionality of a micro-blog with articles written in Markdown.
+It includes an attractive admin UI that makes managing and writing new blog articles a breeze.
+Bloak is lightning-fast, and optimized for SEO, accessibility and supports open-graph meta-tags for rich social media sharing.
+Easy customization and styling makes Bloak a joy to integrate into your existing web-application and match the host application's look and feel.

+## What Does it Look Like?

+The Bloak engine was developed in-house to power [our own Blog](https://kuy.io/blog), showcasing a custom style to integrate nicely with our main website.

 ## Features